sharkdp/numbat/book/src/structs.md

 # Structs

-Numbat compound data structures in the form of structs:
+Numbat has compound data structures in the form of structs:

 ```nbt
 struct Vector {